eigenmagic/fediblockhole/README.md

 fediblock_sync.py -c <configfile_path>
 ```

-If you put the config file in `/etc/default/fediblockhole.conf.toml` you don't need to pass the config file path.
+If you put the config file in `/etc/default/fediblockhole.conf.toml` you don't need to pass in the config file path.

 ## More advanced configuration

 For a list of possible configuration options, check the `--help` and read the
 sample configuration file in `etc/sample.fediblockhole.conf.toml`.

-### keep_intermediate
+### save_intermediate

 This option tells the tool to save the unmerged blocklists it fetches from
 remote instances and URLs into separate files.
 This is handy for debugging, or